ccamel/awesome-ccamel/README.md

 - [kyechan99/capsule-render](https://github.com/kyechan99/capsule-render) - 🌈 Dynamic Coloful Image Render
 - [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe TypeScript SQL query builder
 - [langchain-ai/openwiki](https://github.com/langchain-ai/openwiki) - OpenWiki is a CLI that writes and maintains agent documentation for your codebase.
-- [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source AI engineering platform: LLM evals, observability, metrics, prompt management, playground, datasets.
-Integrates with OpenTelemetry, LangChain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
+- [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source agent evals & observability: Trace, evaluate, and improve LLM applications with one open platform.
 - [langgenius/dify](https://github.com/langgenius/dify) - Build Agentic workflows, RAG pipelines, with rich AI model and tool support on one collaborative workspace.
 Deploy on cloud, VPC, or self-hosted, so teams move from prototype to production without rebuilding the stack.
 - [lastmjs/zwitterion](https://github.com/lastmjs/zwitterion) - A web dev server that lets you import anything*
 - [latitude-dev/latitude-llm](https://github.com/latitude-dev/latitude-llm) - Open-source observability for AI agents.
 Find where your agents fail, dispatch your coding agent to fix it, and verify the fix against real traces.